 In early 2001, the Manitoba government established the Manitoba Climate Change Task Force to gather information, opinions and recommendations that would assist the Government in developing a climate change action plan.
 In order to foster public input, the Task Force conducted a series of formal public meetings, established its own website and solicited presentations from specific experts, the general public and youth.

 Following public consultations, the Task Force published its report, Manitoba and Climate Change – Investing in our Future, in September 2001.
 The Premier of Manitoba accepted the recommendations of the Task Force, which included ratification of the Kyoto Protocol.

-The Province of Manitoba Action Plan, Beyond Kyoto: Manitoba’s Green Future.
+In 2008, the Province of Manitoba released Beyond Kyoto: Manitoba’s Green Future.
 This plan set out a series of greenhouse gas emission reduction and carbon sequestration actions intended to meet Manitoba’s Kyoto GHG emission reduction targets.

 The Manitoba government has been working to develop a new Green Plan that is scheduled for release some time in 2017.